-25 Silence suppression "on" is equivalent to VAD enable and silence suppression "off" is equivalent to VAD disable.
+&lt;sup>24 Silence suppression "on" is equivalent to VAD enable and silence suppression "off" is equivalent to VAD disable.

-Connection Parameter Name Code Connection Parameter Value Packets sent PS The number of packets that were sent on the connection.
-Octets sent OS The number of octets that were sent on the connection.
+Connection Code Connection Parameter Value Parameter Name Packets sent PS The number of packets that were sent on the connection.
+OS Octets sent The number of octets that were sent on the connection.
 Packets received PR The number of packets that were received on the connection.
-OR Octets received The number of octets that were received on the connection.
-Packets lost PLThe number of packets that were not received on the connection, as deduced from gaps in the sequence number.
-The average inter-packet arrival jitter, in milliseconds, expressed as an Jitter Л integer number.
-Latency LA Average latency, in milliseconds, expressed as an integer number.
-Remote Packets sent PC/RP The number of packets that were sent on the connection from the perspective of the remote endpoint.
-S from gaps in the sequence number from the perspective of the remote

-The number of octets that were sent on the connection from the perspective integer number from the perspective of the remote endpoint.
+Octets received OR The number of octets that were received on the connection.
+The number of packets that were not received on the connection, as Packets lost PLdeduced from gaps in the sequence number.
+JI The average inter-packet arrival jitter, in milliseconds, expressed as an Jitter integer number.
+LA Average latency, in milliseconds, expressed as an integer number.
+Latency Remote Packets sent PC/RPS The number of packets that were sent on the connection from the perspective of the remote endpoint.
+Remote Octets sent PC/ROS The number of octets that were sent on the connection from the perspective of the remote endpoint.
+The number of packets that were not received on the connection, as Remote Packets lost PC/RPL deduced from gaps in the sequence number from the perspective of the remote endpoint.